-The evaluation of diagnostic tests before approval for clinical practice is another important area of epidemiological study.
-It relies on inferential statistics to draw conclusions from sample groups that can be applied to the general population.
-See also .
+Statistical analysis is used in all , including the before approval for clinical practice.
+These rely on inferential statistics to draw conclusions from sample groups that can be applied to the general population.

 - Inferential statistics: analysis of a sample group conducted in order to make inferences that go beyond the sample group.

 - Definition: measures to describe a common, typical value of a data set (e.g., clustering of data at a specific value)

 - Approach: The type of measure used depends on the sample size.